h2oai/nitro/help/docs/guide/graphics.md

 in a scatterplot are 10px wide in a visualization, they'll continue to be 10px wide when resized, so that the points do not appear distorted or skewed at different sizes.

-The graphical elements are styled using `style=`, similar to how you would style everything else in Nitro.
+Graphics are styled using `style=`, similar to how everything else is styled in Nitro.

-Graphical primitives include lines, bars, points, guides, labels, and so on.
-Each of these are covered in detail in the following sections.
-Each primitive uses normalized
+Graphics primitives include lines, bars, points, guides, labels, and so on, covered in detail in the following sections.
+Each primitive is rendered using normalized coordinates (floats between 0 and 1), supplied with `data=`.
+X-values are mapped from left (0) to right (1).
+Y-values are mapped from bottom (0) to top (1).

+Graphics primitives can be stacked to form sophisticated visualizations.
-To stack graphics, use the `relative` style on the parent box, and `absolute inset-0` on each child box.
+To stack graphics, use the `relative` style on the parent box, with `absolute inset-0` on each child box.
 This makes the boxes render on top of each other instead of one below the other.

 Here's a rather complicated example that creates a custom time series chart from primitives.
-This example is just for demonstrating how compositing works.
-Most of the time, the graphics you create in Nitro would be much simpler than this.
+Note that this example is just for demonstrating how compositing works, and most of the time, the graphics you create in Nitro would be significantly simpler.

 ```py